stratamatch: Prognostic ScoreStratification using a Pilot Design: Key design choices and advanced functionality

-In the illustrations from section \ref{sec:illustrations} we demonstrated the simplest method of extracting the pilot set: a random subsampling of all controls. \cite{aikens2019pilotmatch} contains a more thorough discussion of the considerations that might inform the selection of a pilot set.
-Importantly, if the individuals in the pilot set are very different from the individuals in the treatment group, the prognostic model built on this pilot set will be extrapolating heavily when prognostic scores are estimated on the analysis set.
-Thus, it can be valuable to construct a pilot set which is representative of the sample on which prognostic scores are to be estimated.
+The previous illustrations demonstrated the simplest method of extracting the pilot set: a random subsampling of all controls. \citet{aikens2020pilot} contains a more thorough discussion of the considerations that might inform the selection of a pilot set.

-Suppose that a different researcher approaching the question in section \ref{subsec:real_eg} wants to ensure that the pilot set and the analysis set have the same proportions of men and women, and the same fraction of individuals who are uninsured (``self pay'').This can be done by providing the \code{group_by_covariates} argument directly to \code{auto_stratify}.
-However, as an illustration , the code below does this process more explicitly by partitioning the data with the \pkg{stratamatch} function, \code{split_pilot_set}:
+A first consideration is the pilot set size.
+In general, the researcher should create a pilot set large enough to build a reliable prognostic model and retain enough remaining controls to select high-quality matches to the treatment group.
+This depends on the quality and number of available controls and the relative difficultly of fitting a prognostic model on the measured covariates.
+When high-quality controls (i.e. those resembling the treatment group) are scarce, the researcher should consider a smaller pilot set or a different study design altogether.